-(1) LMS deferred Distributions in the first half of 2023 in the amount of CAD\$2.7M.
+- (1) LMS deferred Distributions in the first half of 2023 in the amount of CAD\$2.7 million.
 Beginning in the latter half of Q3 2023, LMS restarted regular monthly Distributions.
-The deferred Distributions will start to be repaid beginning in 2024 as cash flows and covenants allow.

-- In January 2023, Carey Electric redeemed an additional US\$1.0 million of their preferred units at par. - (2) (3) On February 14, 2023, Alaris completed a strategic transaction involving Sono Bello and co-sponsor Brookfield.
+The deferred Distributions have been fully repaid as of the end of 2024. - (2) In January 2023, Carey Electric redeemed an additional US\$1.0 million of their preferred units at par. - (3) On February 14, 2023, Alaris completed a strategic transaction involving Sono Bello and co-sponsor Brookfield.
 The transaction included exchanging US\$145.0 million of Alaris' existing preferred equity in Sono Bello for newly issued Sono Bello Convertible Preferred Equity along with receiving proceeds of US\$20.3 million for the redemption of the remainder of the existing preferred equity.
 Brookfield invested US\$400.0 million in exchange Sono Bello Convertible Equity.
 The Sono Bello Convertible Equity is entitled to an 8.5% annual Distribution payable in cash or in-kind (at the discretion of Sono Bello), and is convertible at the option of the holder, for a period of up to five years, into common equity of Sono Bello at a predetermined valuation.
 These units also participate in any common distribution paid above 8.5%.
-Alaris is also entitled to receive a transaction fee of US\$1.5 million on an annual basis, payable on a quarterly basis.
-If the preferred distribution is satisfied by a payment in-kind, then a pro rata portion of the quarterly transaction fee will be deferred until an exit event or other specified equity transfer by holders of Sono Bello Convertible Preferred Equity other than Alaris. - (4) On April 27, 2023, Alaris contributed US\$36.5 million to FMP in exchange for (i) US\$30.5 million of preferred equity, entitling Alaris to an initial annualized distribution of US\$4.3 million; and (ii) US\$6.0 million common equity in FMP (equating to a minority ownership position).
-Alaris has also agreed to fund a future investment of US\$3.5 million into FMP in exchange for preferred equity, upon the satisfaction of certain performance hurdles being achieved by FMP. - On May 10, 2023, Jay Ripley retired from the Board.
-On May 10, 2023, Peter Grosskopf was appointed to the Board in (5)the role of Chairman. - (6) On August 31, 2023, Alaris contributed US\$59.5 million to Shipyard, in exchange for (i) US\$42.5 million of preferred equity, entitling Alaris to an initial annualized distribution of US\$5.95 million; and (ii) US\$17.0 million common equity in Shipyard (equating to a minority ownership position).
-Alaris has also agreed to fund a future investment of US\$5.5 million into Shipyard in exchange for preferred equity, upon the satisfaction of certain performance hurdles being achieved by Shipyard. - (7) In December 2023, the Trust completed an amendment to its Senior Credit Facility with its senior lenders.
-The amendment increased the base of the credit facility from \$450 million to \$500 million while maintaining a \$50 million accordion facility and maturity date of September 2026, decreased our overall pricing and amended certain covenants to provide Alaris with more flexibility to grow its business. - On December 29, 2023, Fleet partially redeemed a portion of its outstanding preferred equity with Alaris receiving total (8) proceeds of US\$5.6 million for the redemption of preferred equity with a cost basis of US\$5.0 million, resulting in a realized gain of US\$0.6 million.
+Alaris is also entitled to receive a transaction fee of US\$1.5 million annually, payable on a quarterly basis.
+If the preferred distribution is satisfied by a payment in-kind, then a pro rata portion of the quarterly transaction fee will be deferred until an exit event or other specified equity transfer by holders of Sono Bello Convertible Preferred Equity other than Alaris. - (4) On April 27, 2023, Alaris contributed US\$36.5 million to FMP in exchange for (i) US\$30.5 million of preferred equity, entitling Alaris to an initial annualized distribution of US\$4.3 million; and (ii) US\$6.0 million common equity in FMP (equating to a minority ownership position). - (5) On May 10, 2023, Jay Ripley retired from the Board.
+On May 10, 2023, Peter Grosskopf was appointed to the Board in

+- the role of Chairman. - (6) On August 31, 2023, Alaris contributed US\$59.5 million to Shipyard, in exchange for (i) US\$42.5 million of preferred equity, entitling Alaris to an initial annualized distribution of US\$5.95 million; and (ii) US\$17.0 million common equity in Shipyard (equating to a minority ownership position). - (7) In December 2023, the Trust completed an amendment to its Senior Credit Facility with its senior lenders.
+The amendment increased the base of the credit facility from \$450 million to \$500 million while maintaining a \$50 million accordion facility and maturity date of September 2026, decreased our overall pricing and amended certain covenants to provide Alaris with more flexibility to grow its business. - (8) On December 29, 2023, Fleet partially redeemed a portion of its outstanding preferred equity with Alaris receiving total proceeds of US\$5.6 million for the redemption of preferred equity with a cost basis of US\$5.0 million, resulting in a realized gain of US\$0.6 million.